chenota/lisp-js/README.md

 ### Parser

 I've implemented a Pratt parser that can successfully parse JS-based arithmetic expressons.
-Next, I will start to add non-arithmetic functionality like lists, functions, and objects.
+So far, I have made good progress on implementing non-arithmetic functionality like lists, functions, objects, if-else, let/const, etc.

 ### Evaluator